vvsdan/fylo-tailwindcss/README.md

 This is a Tailwind CSS learning project.

 Access all of your files, anywhere, and anytime with Fylo.
 Fylo is a file storage system that is accessible and secure.
 Easily share any files or documents with friends, family, or colleagues.
 Fylo supports two-factor authentication and encryption, ensuring your files are secure.
 Access your files from your phone, laptop, or tablet -- your files are everywhere you go.
+For your own preferences, Fylo supports both light and dark modes.